 Indian Pudding is an early American dessert.
 The “Indian” in Indian pudding refers to Native American cornmeal.
-It’s not the prettiest presentation but it tastes wonderful, especially topped with vanilla ice cream or whipped cream.
+This delicious dessert can be be made ahead of time, too—perfect for Thanksgiving!

 We have references to Indian Pudding from the 1700’s.
 It was a favorite dish of Founding Father John Adams.